juancarlosasensio/tiny-random-concert/README.md

   - Make sure no data is lost and data structure remains consistent as new data gets added
   - Automate data updates, i.e.: avoid the need to make these updates manually

-- As an engineer, I want to style the product to make it fun to sue
+- As an engineer, I want to style the product to make it fun to use
   - Give it that game feel: http://www.game-feel.com/ && https://www.andy.works/words/the-most-satisfying-checkbox